Contact: firstname.lastname@example.org 416 259 3050

 the form of classes and workshops.
 She is working with adults and children to help them

-In 2011 Yvetta started to facilitate OUT OF THE BOX Creative Projects Programme.
-The
+In 2011 Yvetta started to facilitate OUT OF THE BOX Creative Projects Program.

-premise is to assist artists in different Medias (theater, film, sculpture, photography,
+The premise is to assist artists in different Media (theater, film, sculpture, photography,

 creative writing, dance, music) to realize their talents and develop their creative

 Mississauga Central Library - 2013

 Mind & Body Integrated Medicine Clinic, Toronto – 2009

 Hand Embellished Prints and Cards: